Adillwma/QuantumHarmonics/README.md

 \frac{(9.109 \times 10^{-31}) \times (1.602 \times 10^{-19})^4}{2 \times (4 \pi \times 8.854 \times 10^{-12})^2 \times (1.055 \times 10^{-34})^2} \approx 13.606 \, \text{eV}  \tag{23}
 $$

-Which we know is the enrgy of the ground state of the hydrogen atom, and each energy level is a multiple of this value.
+Which we know is the energy of the ground state of the hydrogen atom, and each energy level is a multiple of this value.
 We can then convert our dimensionless results to eV by multiplying by 13.606.

 <div align="center">